U.S. Energy Information Administration logo

 Quick Facts

-• Minnesota has 426 E85 (a blend of 15% motor gasoline and 85% ethanol) fueling stations, more than any other state, and it was the nation's fifth-largest fuel ethanol producer in 2020, accounting for 8% of U.S. total production.
+• Minnesota has about 420 E85 fueling stations, more than any other state.
+E85 is a blend of motor gasoline containing 85% ethanol.
+The state was the nation's fifth-largest fuel ethanol producer in 2021 and accounted for 9% of U.S. total production.

-• About 30% of all U.S. crude oil imports flow through Minnesota, and Pine Bend Refinery in Minnesota is the largest crude oil refinery located in a non-oil-producing state.
+• About three-tenths of all U.S. crude oil imports enter the country through Minnesota, and the state's Pine Bend Refinery is the largest crude oil refinery located in a non-oil-producing state.

-• In 2021, Minnesota's two nuclear power plants, Prairie Island and Monticello, fueled 24% of the state's electricity net generation.
+• In 2022, Minnesota's two nuclear power plants, Prairie Island and Monticello, fueled 24% of the state's electricity net generation.
+Prairie Island nuclear plant is the state's second-largest power plant of any type by both capacity and generation.

-• In 2021, renewable resources supplied 29% of Minnesota's total in-state electricity generation.
-The state was ninth in the nation in total generation from wind, and wind accounted for 75% of the state's renewable generation.
+• In 2022, renewable resources supplied 31% of Minnesota's total in-state electricity generation, three-fourths of it from wind.
+Minnesota ranks ninth in the nation in wind's share of state total generation.

 More Data & Analysis in Minnesota